 In the same ways that AEs are using IM4Q data to inform their practices, providers now have enough data to analyze and improve their practices with regard to quality improvement efforts for the individuals they support.

 Has Longitudinal Usefulness: The 19+ years of IM4Q data can be used in the ODP Quality Management system as an integral part of improving ODP services.
 Data can be examined using trend analysis to look for patterns of performance.

 Used as a Planning Tool for ODP and AEs:

 ODP will use IM4Q to gather information on their business questions to assist with yearly and future planning activities; AEs use IM4Q data for consideration in quality management plans and actively use IM4Q data to make change locally.
 The IM4Q Statewide Steering Committee, an advisory body to ODP, uses the reports developed by HSRI and the Institute on Disabilities at Temple University to make policy/practice recommendations to ODP.

 IM4Q is a Recognized Program of Distinction

-IM4Q presentations have been made on the state, national, and international levels, such as the Pennsylvania Advocacy and Resources, Reinventing Quality, the American Association of Intellectual and Developmental Disabilities, TASH (an international advocacy association of people with disabilities, their family members, other advocates, and people who work in the disability field), the Association of University Centers on Disability, and the Social Role Valorization (Australia) conferences.
+IM4Q presentations have been made on the state, national, and international levels, such as the Pennsylvania Advocacy and Resources, Reinventing Quality, the American Association of Intellectual and Developmental Disabilities, TASH (an international advocacy association of people with disabilities, their family members, other advocates, and people who work in the disability field), the Association of University Centers on Disabilities, the Social Role Valorization (Australia), and the International Association for the Scientific Study of Intellectual and Developmental Disabilities (Australia) conferences.